pkovacevic/csharp-fer/Lec05-AspNetCore2Project/README.md

 1.2 Remove production CSS and JS.
 It's confusing for now.

-1.3.
-Remove contact and about pages.
+1.3 Remove contact and about pages.
 It makes to much noise.

+1.4 Put two links that look like a button on home page.